The Challenge Phase 2:

 You finish eight weeks.

-You’re drinking consistently.
+You’re hydrating consistently.

 Your CGM graph looks less jagged.